 5. Garbanzo Flour

-Garbanzo flour is one of the less common gluten-free flour alternatives on the market, but that does not make it any less valuable.
+Garbanzo flour or chickpea flour is one of the less common gluten-free flour alternatives on the market, but that does not make it any less valuable.
 Garbanzo flour is made out of dried, ground-up garbanzo beans or chickpeas.

 Garbanzo flour is robust but has a neutral taste, so it can be used in place of cassava flour when baking bread, cakes, or other baked goods.
 Like cassava flour, it is high in fiber so you will be getting similar health benefits.
 However, it has a coarser texture than cassava flour, which can affect the final texture of your recipe.